PHILEAS FOGG WIN A WAGER DAY

 He departs on his with his newly hired valet, Passepartout at 8:45 P.M. on Wednesday, October 2, 1872.
 In order to win the wager, he must arrive back at the Reform Club at the same time on Saturday, December 21, 1872.

 As you can imagine, Fogg and his valet encounter many trials, obstacles, and adventures along the way.
 Does Phileas Fogg win a wager?
+Explore the novels of Jules Vern including the novel Around the World In 80 Days.
+You just might find adventure where you least expect it.

 HOW TO OBSERVE #PhileasFoggWinAWagerDay